Vanishing viscosity in mean-field optimal control: Introduction

+Finally, In the context of mean-field games, problems of a similar nature are addressed in \cite{Cardaliaguet2015}: the authors consider a class of mean-field games with local coupling and provide a stability analysis with respect to the diffusion term, which covers the case of vanishing viscosity.
+However, the system analyzed in \cite{Cardaliaguet2015} does not derive from a mean-field optimal control problem, see \cite{bensoussan1}, and therefore does not cover our result.
+We think that it is an interesting problem to understand whether it is possible to generalize the results of \cite{Cardaliaguet2015} for the systems derived in \cite{bensoussan1}, thus providing a different approach to the vanishing viscosity method.\\

 The structure of the article is the following.
 In Section 2 we introduce some standard tools from analysis in the space of probability measures.
 Moreover, we recall existence and uniqueness results for the non-local continuity \eqref{eq:c} and advection-diffusion \eqref{eq:ad} equations.
 In Section 3 we define and solve a class of mean-field stochastic optimal control problems, which is closely related to our original problems $\Pp$ and $\Ppe$.
 Indeed, the results of Section 3 will provide the main building blocks for the proof of our main theorem, which will be given in Section 4.
-Finally, in Section 5 we show that convergence of optimal controls from $\Ppe$ to $\Pp$ is not guaranteed if we drop the strict convexity assumption on the control cost $\psi$.
+Finally, in Section 5 we will also show an example in which the vanishing viscosity limit does not hold if we drop the strict convexity assumption on the control cost $\psi$.